 Q: How will this affect my membership?

-A: Effective January 1, 2020 membership in San Diego SHRM will require having a SHRM membership number.
+A: Effective June 30, 2020 membership in San Diego SHRM will require verification of National SHRM membership.
 Most members of San Diego SHRM already belong to both associations.

 San Diego SHRM has also streamlined membership categories, into the following: